Common searched topics: Manufacturing, Label printing, Sales order

 How are WooCommerce product variants handled?

-The main product in WooCommerce acts as a container to house all the variant options and each variant image.
-Each of the WooCommerce product variants can only have one product image associated with it, unlike the main product container.
+WooCommerce manages variants similarly, with the variable product serving as the primary container for all variant options and their related details and images.
+Each WooCommerce product variant can only have one product image linked to it, unlike the main product container.

-See below for a chart that shows how variants and variant images push and pull when connected to inFlow.
+See below for a chart that illustrates how variants and variant images interact with inFlow and WooCommerce.

 Troubleshooting